Exotic non-leaves with infinitely many ends: Necessary conditions to be leaves

-The next Proposition can be seen as a criterion for $1$-rigidity.
-It was first enunciated in \cite[Theorem 4]{Dippolito} and corrected in \cite[Theorem 4']{Dippolito2}.
-We thank Takashi Inaba for pointing this out to us.
+The next Proposition is an adaptation of Dippolito's criterion for $1$-rigidity, which he enunciated in \cite[Theorem 4]{Dippolito} and corrected in \cite[Theorem 4']{Dippolito2}.
+We thank Takashi Inaba for pointing out this correction to us.

-\begin{prop} \cite[Theorem 4']{Dippolito2} Let $L$ be a proper leaf with trivial holonomy of a transversely oriented codimension one foliation $\FF$ on a compact manifold $Z$ with a transverse foliation $\NN$.
-Assume that every compact subset $C\subset L$ admits a compact neighborhood $C'\subset L$ such that $\pi_1(L/C,C'/C,x)$ is trivial for every $x\in C'\setminus C$.
-Then there exists an open $\FF$--saturated neighborhood $U$ of $L$ which is diffeomorphic to $L\times(-1,1)$ by a $C^{1,0}$--diffeomorphism which carries the bifoliation $\FF$ and $\NN$ to the product bifoliation. \end{prop}
+\begin{proposition} Let $L$ be a proper leaf with trivial holonomy in a transversely oriented codimension one foliation $\FF$ on a compact manifold $Z$ with a transverse foliation $\NN$.
+If $L$ is simply connected at its ends, then there exists an open $\FF$--saturated neighborhood $U$ of $L$ which is diffeomorphic to $L\times(-1,1)$ by a $C^{1,0}$--diffeomorphism which carries the bifoliation $\FF$ and $\NN$ to the product bifoliation. \end{proposition}